 Easy Homemade Caramel Popcorn has just the right crunch and chewiness that you want, without sticking to your teeth.
-It’s everything you hope for in the perfect caramel popcorn recipe!
+It’s everything you hope for in the best caramel corn recipe!

 I have noticed that a lot of caramel popcorn recipes out there just don’t have the right caramel to popcorn ratio.
 They’re either too sticky, or too hard.
-With a little trial and error, I believe I’ve created the Best Caramel Popcorn you can find!
+With a little trial and error, I believe I’ve created the best caramel popcorn recipe you can find!

 The caramel is made on the stove, without the need of a candy thermometer.
 Then we drizzle the caramel all over the popcorn and bake it over low heat, stirring a few times, to allow the soft caramel to lightly coat all of the popcorn and bake until it’s the perfect texture and crunch.
 Now, who’s ready for movie night?

 - Popcorn– For a healthier version of Caramel Popcorn, pop your own popcorn without adding salt, sweeteners, or butter.
-For over the top amazing Caramel Popcorn, use movie theater style popcorn.
+If you like undertones of butter flavor, use movie theater style popcorn.

 - Corn Syrup